ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 {% highlight rest %}
 POST /public/api/apps/{app_id}/segments/{segment_id}
-Parameters: {"callbackUrl": "your_callback_url"}
+Parameters: {"callback": "callback_url"}
 {% endhighlight %}

-Once the requested segment export finishes, the callback URL (specified by `your_callback_url`) will be sent the download path for the file.
+Once the requested segment export finishes, the callback URL (specified by `callback_url`) will be sent the download path for the file.
 This URL should point to a local server with the appropriate port open.
 Make sure to replace `{app_id}` with your unique application ID, and `{segment_id}` with the ID of the segment you wish to export.

 Example response: